ksavvopoulos/javascript-collection/README.md

 });
 ```
 <h3>spyreqs.rest.updateAppListItem</h3>
 **description:** updates an Item in an App List.
-Parameters and return value same as spyreqs.rest.deleteHostListItem.
+Parameters and return value same as spyreqs.rest.updateHostListItem.

 <h3>spyreqs.rest.updateHostListField</h3>
 **description:** updates a Field to a Host List. <br>